mohirio/jupyterlab-horizon-theme/README.md

 ## Credit

-Thanks to [Horizon Theme for VSCode](https://horizontheme.com) For the great color scheme.
+Thanks to [Horizon Theme for VSCode](https://horizontheme.com) for the great color scheme.

 And thanks to [Jupyter Atom Dark Theme](https://github.com/BurglarBenson/Jupyter-Atom-Dark-Theme) for CSS elements styling.